 Intuit's a tax-prep app website has an explanation and

 When options are exercised, Merrill Lynch mails a

 tax summary, which can also be downloaded from the Merrill Lynch website:

 Note that the Merrill Lynch tax summary is only for reference.
 What HP has reported to the IRS is given on the W-2 form you received from HP.

 (Here are HPAA's directions on how to get a missing HP W-2 -- including how to download immediately.)

 [Marc Lee, Tom von Alten -- Apr 13, 2014]

 The Hewlett-Packard Alumni Association is operated by former employees who volunteer their time.
-It is not endorsed or supported by HP.
+Not officially endorsed or supported by any company.